PritamCharles/ML-Fake-bills-Dataset/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is a machine learning project datas are analyzed and learning modeles are applied on a defined dataset in order to answer a question / problematic.</br></br>
+This repository is a machine learning project (school project).
+Datas are analyzed and learning modeles are applied on a defined dataset in order to answer a question / problematic.</br></br>
 The chosen dataset is : Fake bills Data Set</br>
-The goal is to predict, thanks to some variables such as the left side height, the right side height etc., if a bill if fake or not.
+The goal is to predict, thanks to some variables such as the left side height, the right side height etc., if a bill is fake or not.

 ### Built With